Soar-Development/runsand-installer/docs/installation.md

 > **📥 Desktop Image Download Note**: The initial download progress from 0% to ~6% will appear slow as the base layers are larger compared to the remaining ones.
 After the first few layers complete, the progression speed will significantly increase.
 This is normal behavior - please be patient and allow sufficient time before considering a retry.

 ### Step 2: Wallet Import
-- Import your newly created Solana wallet (see Prerequisites section)
+- Import your Ethereum or Solana wallet (see Prerequisites section)
-- 24-word mnemonic phrase required (from the wallet you created in Prerequisites)
+- Supports 12, 15, 18, 21, or 24-word mnemonic phrases
 - Wallet stored encrypted locally
-- **⚠️ Use only the new wallet created specifically for Runsand**
+- **Ethereum wallets** use BIP44 path: `m/44'/60'/0'/0/0` (compatible with MetaMask, Trust Wallet)
+- **Solana wallets** use path: `m/44'/501'/0'/0'`

 ### Step 3: Connection Test
 - Test connection to orchestrator